subarna-lab/Subarna-ReDISchool-Project/README.md

 "I am trying to get success in basic commands of git and git hubs.
-This is a new file to try again.
-Thanks!!!"
+This is a new file to try again."
-"This is added into the existing file. "
+"I am learning a lot than before but still I have some confusion while pushing code to remote repository (repo), Many Thanks!!!"